yozoon/ViennaTools-Docker/README.md

-# Pre-Configured Docker Image for Creating Applications that use ViennaTools
+# Pre-Configured Docker Image for Creating Applications using ViennaTools

 ```bash
 # Build the image